 Our discussion and analysis of our financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with GAAP.
-These principles require us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue, cost of revenue and expenses, cash flow and related disclosure of contingent assets and liabilities.
-Our estimates include those related to revenue recognition, stock-based compensation expense, valuation of inventory, warranty liabilities, goodwill and other long-lived assets and accounting for income taxes.
+These principles require us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue, cost of revenue, expenses, and related disclosures.
+Our estimates include those related to revenue recognition, stock-based compensation expense, valuation of inventory, warranty liabilities, investments, goodwill and other long-lived assets and accounting for income taxes.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
-Actual results may differ from these estimates.
 To the extent that there are material differences between these estimates and our actual results, our future financial statements will be affected.

-There have been no material changes to our critical accounting policies for the three months ended March 31, 2014.
-During the quarter we prospectively modified the expected term calculation used in accounting for stock-based compensation expense and the estimated useful lives of building improvements and furniture and fixtures.
+There have been no material changes to our critical accounting policies and estimates as of and for the three months ended March 31, 2015, as compared to the critical accounting policies and estimates described in the Form 10-K.